-Parking at Baltimore BWI airport has never been easier or more affordable.
+Parking at Baltimore BWI airport has never been easier or more affordable

-Whether you are traveling for business or pleasure, Hotel N Parking has convenient BWI hotel and parking option for your needs and budget.
-Choose from our BWI park and fly hotels, offering Free Long Term BWI Parking up to 14 days near BWI airport and free BWI airport shuttle service.
+Whether you are traveling for business or pleasure, Hotel And Parking has convenient BWI airport hotel and parking option for your needs and budget.
+Choose from our BWI park and fly hotels, offering Free Long Term BWI Parking up to 14 days near BWI airport & free BWI airport shuttle service.
 All Baltimore parking and hotel options make your trip cheap and convenient.
 BWI parking and hotel package available at our Holiday Inn Express, Sleep Inn BWI, Best Western BWI airprot, Mirotel BWI.
 Book your Baltimore BWI park and fly package online now and save on Long Term BWI airport parking rates.

 Baltimore Washington International Thurgood Marshall Airport is an international airport serving the Baltimore–Washington Metropolitan Area in the United States.
 It is commonly referred to as BWI or BWI Marshall.
 Located adjacent to the Linthicum CDP in northern unincorporated Anne Arundel County, Maryland, the airport is about 10 miles (16 km) south of Baltimore and 32 miles (51 km) northeast of Washington, DC.
 It is named after Thurgood Marshall, a Baltimore native and the first African American to serve on the Supreme Court of the United States.